Criminal History Information

 - Terminated for cause by any other State Medicaid Program or the Medicare Program unless the termination was at least 20 years prior to the date of the application and the applicant has been in good standing with the program for the most recent five years.

-Students with a criminal history are encouraged to meet with the Program Director to determine the probability of eligibility for admission.
+Students accepted for admission who have a criminal history must meet with the Program Director to determine the probability of eligibility for admission.
 You should bring a copy of court papers that show the specific charges and final disposition of those charges to that meeting.
 You may schedule an appointment by calling the Nursing Administrative Assistant at 863.297.1039.